ZrbTz/HypernetworkSiren/README.md

 # Single Image Super Resolution with SIREN

+This work was made by: Simone Cavallera, Michele Crepaldi, Thomas Madeo

 ## High-Level structure
 Hypersiren is a python package and is organized as follows:
 * dataio.py contains dataloaders for both training and testing data